Generic Name: Medroxyprogesterone Injection (400 mg/mL) (me DROKS ee proe JES te rone)

 What do I need to tell my doctor BEFORE I take Medroxyprogesterone Injection?

-For all patients taking medroxyprogesterone injection (400 mg/mL):
+For all uses of medroxyprogesterone injection (400 mg/mL):

 - If you have an allergy to medroxyprogesterone or any other part of medroxyprogesterone injection (400 mg/mL).